Annanardo/Art/README.md

 ArtDatabase is a software development project that allows users to get information about famous artists and their most iconic paintings.
-Additionally it allows to get information about artists belonging to the same artistic movement or nationality and constructs a short biography on the fly.
+Additionally, it allows to get information about artists belonging to the same artistic movement or nationality and constructs a short biography on the fly.

 If the name of the artist or painting provided as input is not present, the program asks the user whether he/she wants to insert it.
 All of this can be managed directly from the machine terminal of the user.

-In this brief, we will show a general overview of the initial csv file as well as a short explanation of how the software works and the results the user can get out of it.
+In this brief, we will show a general overview of the initial CSV file as well as a short explanation of how the software works and the results the user can get out of it.

 # CSV file

-In order to store all the paintings and authors, we created a csv file we called `artists_paintings`, defined by the following properties:
+In order to store all the paintings and authors, we created a CSV file we called `artists_paintings`, defined by the following properties:

 - Name of the artist;